 Tips:

-☛ If this is your first time renting a Pocket WiFi, it is best to pick up the device from the airport.
-Staff at the airport counter can answer any questions you might have, and if there is anything wrong with the device, they can fix it up for you on the spot.
+☛ If this is your first time renting a pocket WiFi, it is best to pick up the device from the airport.
+Staff at the airport counter can answer any questions you might have, and if there is anything wrong with the device, they can fix it for you on the spot.

-Why Do I Need to Pre-Book a Japan Pocket WiFi
+Why Do I Need to Pre-Book a Japan Pocket WiFi?

 Of course, you can also rent a Pocket WiFi upon arrival.
 But this isn’t recommended for the following reasons: